LuisNavarro07/Personal_Website/content/_index.md

     design:
       view: article-grid
       columns: 2
+  - block: collection
+    id: news
+    content:
+      title: On the News
+      filters:
+        text: |-
+        My paper Federal Assistance and Municipal Borrowing: Unpacking the Effects of the CARES Act on Government Liquidity Management received some coverage on the [Bond Buyer](https://www.bondbuyer.com/news/coronavirus-aid-lowered-borrowing-costs-credit-quality-study) and won the [Michael Curro Award](https://abfm.org/2024-annual-award-recipients/) for best graduate student paper in public budgeting or finance at the Association for Budgeting and Financial Management.

   - block: cta-card
     demo: true # Only display this section in the Hugo Blox Builder demo site